-We’ll talk about why Peonies are poisonous to your precious feline, what the symptoms are, and more in the article below.
+We’ll talk about why peonies are poisonous to your precious feline, what the signs are, and more in the article below.

-The Peony is a flowering plant native to Europe, North America, and Asia.
+The peony is a flowering plant native to Europe, North America, and Asia.
 It has 33 known species and blooms in late June.
-It’s part of the Paeonia Family.
+It’s part of the Paeoniaceae family.

-If your cat ingests a small amount of Peony, the symptoms will be milder, but a large amount can cause the symptoms to be more extreme.
-Luckily, death is not likely with Peony poisoning.
+If your cat ingests a small amount of peony, the signs will be milder, but a large amount can cause the signs to be more extreme.
+Luckily, death is not likely with peony poisoning.

-If you see your cat eat a Peony, clear any visible Peony residue from their mouths and contact your vet or the pet poison helpline.
+If you see your cat eat a peony, clear any visible peony residue from their mouths and contact your vet or your area’s pet poison helpline.

-If you’re not sure whether your cat has eaten a Peony, check the flower for teeth marks and your cat for Peony residue.
-If you find nothing, then watch them closely to see if they exhibit symptoms.
+If you’re not sure whether your cat has eaten a peony, check the flower for teeth marks and your cat for peony residue.
+If you find nothing, then watch them closely to see if they exhibit signs.

 Tips for Keeping Your Cat Safe